Is Sweet Bonanza 1000 Rigged? A Statistical Analysis of 60,000 Spins

 Let:

-• xx = number of those spins that resulted in a payout
+- = number of those spins that returned no payout

 Test statistic: